November 20, 2015

 A Sculpture Material for the Future: An Intro to Artist Air Dry Clays

-Modern air dry clays are now serious contenders in the realm of contemporary sculpture.
+Modern air dry clays have emerged as strong contenders in the world of contemporary sculpture, offering unique possibilities and pushing artistic boundaries.

 Chinese ceramic horse sculpture Tang dynasty